dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/clojure-collector/Setting-up-the-Clojure-collector.md

 The Clojure collector has been designed to run on [Amazon's Elastic Beanstalk][eb].
 This provides two key advantages:

 1. It makes it easy to deploy the Clojure collector in a scalable way
 2. It makes use of Elastic Beanstalk's built in support for saving Tomcat logs into S3.
-These are the logs that are processed by the at the [ETL](choosing an etl module) stage to generate Snowplow event data.
+These are the logs that are processed by the Enrichment stage to generate Snowplow event data.

 ## Contents